The Evolution of USMLE: More Step 1 Changes

 Updated Reference Lab Values

-Students taking Step 1 after May 4, 2020 will also encounter a new reference lab value sheet (which you can get a preview of on pages 5 and 6 here).
+Students taking Step 1 will also encounter a new reference lab value sheet (which you can get a preview of on pages 5 and 6 here).
 You’ll notice an absence in values such as estriol and sweat chloride and instead see values like CD4+ count and D-dimer.
 In addition, some of the presented ranges will be either modified (e.g., Triglycerides) or corrected from a previously erroneous value (e.g., PTH).

 We at AMBOSS have kept up with the change, too.
 All of our Step 1 Qbank questions have been updated and are consistent with the new lab value reference sheet (like the one below).